 Keto Brownies with Coconut Flour

-Ingredients For Coconut Flour Brownies
+Coconut Flour Brownies Ingredients

-- 2 eggs – Make sure to use eggs at room temperature to avoid solidifying the batter.
+• Eggs – Make sure to use eggs at room temperature to avoid solidifying the batter.
 This will help cut the eggy taste.

-- Coconut Flour – One of the best flours to use in keto baking.
+• Coconut Flour – One of the best flours to use in keto baking.
 It is low in carbs, high in fiber.
 1/4 cup of coconut flour has 6g net carbs and 10g of fiber.
-If you are on a paleo diet you can use coconut sugar or coconut nectar.

-- 1/2 cup keto sweetener – I usually use erythritol or erythritol blends such as Swerve.
+• Keto sweetener – I typically use erythritol or erythritol blends such as Swerve.
 Be careful if using xylitol, as it is extremely toxic to dogs.
+If you are on a paleo diet, you can use coconut sugar or coconut nectar.

 How to Make Coconut Flour Brownies